PuneetGopinath/Sanitizers/docs/FUNCTIONS.md

 Cleans a user input.
 It sanitizes the input string through `filter_var` and somtimes uses above `clean` function based on the type parameter.
 The input string is given parameter 2.<br>
 And returns the sanitized string.

+**Note:** For username, the input data will be converted to smaller case if you want to allow upper case then use sanitize function with type parameter as name e.g. `$sanitizer->sanitize("name", $username)`

 ### Parameters